 Interview with Marcel Walker, Head of Network & Cloud

-These clouds are specifically set up for companies that value being located in Switzerland, in terms of data storage, as well as access to local experts.
+The Swisscom clouds are specifically set up for companies that value being located in Switzerland, in terms of data storage as well as access to local experts.
 It is integration that sets us apart.
-Our Enterprise Service Cloud is primarily targeted at customers with complex IT landscapes and, in the case of the cloud solution for SAP, at customers who wish to operate their existing SAP landscape in the cloud.
 We place particular value on network and security integration and offer powerful Managed Services.
-In the future, we will complement the hybrid architecture with global cloud offers such as Microsoft Azure or Amazon Web Services.
+We are complementing the hybrid architecture with global cloud offers such as Microsoft Azure or Amazon Web Services.

 Marcel Walker, Head of Network & Cloud, Swisscom

 We integrate networks and security solutions with cloud platforms in Switzerland and abroad.
 This is combined with local service management in various regions.
 Swisscom is the only provider with its own network and data centres.
 Our security solutions have a great reputation on the market.
-Managed Services, such as Managed OS or databases, for example, ensure that the infrastructure services always remain up-to-date with a high degree of automation.
-In the SAP environment, there are specific services available to customers who wish to have their SAP solution - hosted in Switzerland - operated with a high degree of automation.
-We are now making all these services available in a highly standardised manner with «Pay As You Use» tariff models.
+We are making all these services available in a highly standardised manner with ‘Pay As You Use’ tariff models.
 Of course, this will be made available under an integrated Service Management Layer.

-Marcel Walker, 54, is Head of Network & Cloud, as well as being a member of the Executive Board of Swisscom Enterprise Customers.
-He began his career in banking and was the CEO of Comit, a leading provider of IT solutions to the finance sector, over a number of years.
-Since 2014, Marcel Walker has managed the Network & Cloud Solution Center and ensures that Swisscom retains its leading role in the digitisation of the Swiss economy.
+Marcel Walker is Head of Network & Cloud.
+He began his career in banking and was the CEO of Comit, a leading provider of IT solutions to the finance sector, for a number of years.

 Who are the strategic partners?